solliancenet/Azure-Machine-Learning-Dev-Guide/model-deployment/real-time-inferencing.md

 aks_target.wait_for_completion(show_output = True)
 ```

-Execute the following code in a new cell within your notebook to deploy the image created in the pre-requisites to the AKS cluster that you created:
+Execute the following code in a new cell within your notebook to deploy the image created in the [pre-requisites](#Azure-Notebook-prerequisites) above to the AKS cluster that you created:

 ```python
 from azureml.core.webservice import AksWebservice, Webservice